pencer-io/pencer-io.github.io/_posts/2021-02-01-ctf-thm-hackpark.md

 ![hackpark-failedlogin](/assets/images/2021-01-30-17-00-13.png)

-THe login failed but we captured the traffic in Burp:
+The login failed but we captured the traffic in Burp:

 ![hackpark-post](/assets/images/2021-01-30-16-30-29.png)